 Other Information: - Please follow this link to see where Parish Registers are available for viewing and where, plus what is for sale.

 Civil Registration of Births, Deaths and Marriages began in England from July of 1837.
-Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the local District Registration Office which is Kerrier for Mawgan.
-The information required to obtain a copy of a certificate is different for both Offices and is explained in more detail here.
-Also visit Mark Howells website for more information on ordering certificates and check Barbara Dixon's Tutorials for details on what information appears on birth, death and marriage certificates.
+Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the Cornwall Registration Service.
+The information required to obtain a copy of a certificate is explained in detail.
+Also visit Mark Howells website for more information on ordering certificates and check Barbara Dixon's Tutorials for details on what information appears on birth, death and marriage certificates

-Cornish Volunteer lookup library - for St Martin records and many other Cornish Records.
+Cornish Volunteer lookup library - includes records for St Martin and many other Cornwall Parishes.

 Photos of St Martin Church - taken by Steve Beazley